 As I wrote in part one, I like to think that I freed a slave – a young girl who was being forced to work as a maid for no pay in Brazil – but looking back, I realised that she was, in her own way, a free agent…

 Although this story could have taken place today, it happened nearly twenty years ago.
 I was helping organise the first PercPan percussion festival in Salvador’s Castro Alves Theatre, and had to spend a few nights at the nearby Hotel da Bahia (now the Sheraton).
 Whilst there, I invited my daughters and Bela over to the hotel to enjoy the pool.
 I noticed (or was told) that Bela spent most of her time talking to the hotel manager’s son, who was about her age.
 I thought nothing of it.
 The next day, I rang home to see if anyone wanted to stay at the hotel whilst I was working (I usually got back at about 2 am).
 Bela answered the phone and pipped my daughters at the post, eagerly accepting the invitation.
 Again, I thought nothing of it.
 When I got back from work at the usual time, I knocked on the hotel room door and no one answered.
-I thought Bela must be asleep so I went down to the lobby and rang the room (I only had one key and had left it with her).
+I thought Bela must be asleep, so I went down to the lobby and rang the room (I only had one key and had left it with her).
 No answer.
-Unable to get into my room and not knowing where Bela was or what she was doing, I decided to take the lift to the penthouse and say good night to my boss, thought better of it when I reached the 10th floor, and went back down the staircase.
-There, in the stairwell, I found Bela canoodling with the hotel manager’s son!
+Unable to get into my room and not knowing where Bela was or what she was doing, I decided to take the lift to the penthouse and say good-night to my boss, thought better of it when I reached the 10th floor, and headed back down the staircase.
+There, in the stairwell, I found Bela in a clinch with the hotel manager’s son!

 As a result of that and other indications, I began to worry that Bela was trying to use her youthful sexual charms to get a leg up in life.
 I feared that if she stayed in the ‘big city’ she would finish up as a prostitute, so I purchased a bus ticket to her home town and sent her back to her mother with a small amount of cash to tide her over.
-She rang me when she arrived to say she had ‘lost’ the money and I expressed my commiseration but didn’t offer any more.
+She rang me when she arrived to say she had ‘lost’ the money and I commiserated, but didn’t offer any more.

 It turns out that I was right about Bela’s use of her sexuality, but she did so within the legal smokescreen of marriage.
 She accepted a much older suitor who had been pursuing her before she moved to Salvador (yes, she was still underage) and eventually came to own a chain of beauty parlours.
 Either divorced or widowed, she went on to marry a doctor who was closer to her age, and as far as I know, she is still happily married and a successful businesswoman to boot.